Car Wash (film): Reception

 The film has a score of 86% on Rotten Tomatoes based on 29 reviews, with an average score of 6.8 out of 10.
+Metacritic, which uses a weighted average, assigned the a score of 71 out of 100, based on 9 critics, indicating "generally favorable" reviews.

-Roger Ebert gave the film three-and-a-half stars out of four, calling it "a sunny, lively comedy" with a "tremendous sense of life."
+Roger Ebert gave the film three-and-a-half stars out of four, calling it "a sunny, lively comedy" that also gracefully handled a few more serious subplots, with a "tremendous sense of life."
 Vincent Canby of The New York Times called it "a cheerful, somewhat vulgar, very cleverly executed comedy," adding, "Nothing terribly dramatic happens, and some of the comedy gets a bit forced, but the wonder of the film is how it manages to succeed so much of the time."
 Gene Siskel gave the film three stars out of four and called it "quite entertaining" with "plenty of strong performances."
 Arthur D. Murphy of Variety wrote, "An enormous, and enormously talented, cast is put through its paces masterfully by director Michael Schultz, making the most of Joel Schumacher's zany screenplay."
 Charles Champlin of the Los Angeles Times called it "a high-energy, high-entertainment, raucously well-observed slice of life."
 Sander Vanocur of The Washington Post called it "more than a movie.
 It's an experience that will make you feel good."

-Film historian Vito Russo cites the character Lindy, played by Antonio Fargas, as being both funny and challenging through his gay militancy.
+Film historian Vito Russo cited the character Lindy, played by Antonio Fargas, as being both funny and challenging through his gay militancy.
 Russo deems Lindy's response to the militant Abdullah Mohammed Akbar (Bill Duke) as being potentially revolutionary had it not been placed strictly within a comedic context.
 African American cultural critic Angela Nelson identifies Lindy as a "sophisticated sissy."
 The "sophisticated sissy" characterization is often used as an easy contrast to the "appropriate" masculine behavior that heterosexual black male characters are expected to display.